maximecb/noisecraft/README.md

 NoiseCraft is then accessible at `http://localhost:7773/`

-## Application Configuration Parameters
+## Server Configuration Parameters

-The application can be configured using the following environment variable parameters:
+The server can be configured using the following environment variables:

 | Config Variable | Default Value | Description             |
 |-----------------|---------------|-------------------------|